 Cumulative GPA is based on the grade points earned since admission to UHCL or since the last UHCL degree awarded.
 All UHCL undergraduate and graduate courses taken by graduate students are calculated in the graduate GPA.
-Courses transferred in do not calculate in the UHCL GPA.
+Courses transferred in are not included in the UHCL GPA.